This post may contain affiliate links. Please read our disclosure policy.

 - 43 oz boneless beef chuck

-- 3 tablespoon olive oil or another neutral cooking oil
+- 3 Tbsp olive oil or another neutral cooking oil

 - 12 oz pearl onions (aka baby onions) OR 2 medium onions